google/go-tdx-guest/tools/attest/README.md

 ### `verbose`

-If set, then logger writes INFO and WARNING logs to Stdout.
+If set, then logger appends INFO and WARNING logs to Stdout.
+Default logger has verbosity set to `0`, so verbosity option should be set to appropriate value to append INFO and WARN logs at variable verbosity levels to Stdout.

 Default value is `false`.